Nassau County, Florida: Libraries

-The Nassau County Public Library encompasses a network of 5 branches.
+The Nassau County Public Library has 5 branches.

-A significant overhaul of the Fernandina Beach branch was successfully executed in 2015, culminating in a grand reopening of the branch in April 2016.
-This extensive revitalization initiative doubled the library's size to an approximate area of 16,000 ft2.
-This modernization effort aligned the building, which was originally inaugurated in 1976, with Nassau County's current codes, in accordance with the long-range plan for 2013–2017 devised by the Nassau County Public Library.
-Furthermore, a resolution was jointly established between the City of Fernandina Beach and Nassau County, delineating ownership of the Library facility and outlining Library operations.
+A major renovation of the Fernandina Beach branch was completed in 2015 and a grand opening of the branch was held in April, 2016.
+The newly renovated library, at 25 North 4th Street, doubled its size to approximately 16,000 ft2.
+Per the Nassau County Public Library's long range plan for 2013–2017, this renovation brought that building, originally opened in 1976, up to current Nassau County code.
+A resolution between the City of Fernandina Beach and Nassau County was also passed that details the ownership of the Library facility and Library operations.

-Notably, the Fernandina Beach branch serves as the repository for over one thousand titles belonging to the Amelia Island Genealogical Society.
-These materials are made accessible to the public for utilization within the library's premises.
+The Fernandina Beach branch also houses over one thousand titles that belong to the Amelia Island Genealogical Society.
+The materials are available for public use at the library.